GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

 ```
 `states_rebuild` automatically subscribe to a stream and unsubscribe from it if the StateBuilder is disposed of.

+For more realistic example on immutable state management see here.
+[1.15.0 update](changelog/v-1.15.0.md)

 Local `ReactiveModel` are the first choice when dealing with flutter's Input and selections widgets (Checkbox, Radio, switch,...),
 here is an example of Slider :